MicrosoftDocs/memdocs/autopilot/device-preparation/overview.md

 The key to Windows Autopilot device preparation is Enrollment Time Grouping.
 It consists of the following phases:

-- **Configure apps and policies to a security group** - User authenticates and the Windows Autopilot device preparation configuration is delivered.
+- **Configure applications and policies to a security group** - User authenticates and the Windows Autopilot device preparation configuration is delivered.
-- **Select apps and scripts to get installed during OOBE** - Selected apps and scripts assigned to the group are installed.
+- **Select applications and PowerShell scripts to get installed during OOBE** - Selected applications and PowerShell scripts assigned to the group are installed.
 The device joins the security group.
-- **Intune pre-calculates apps and policies** - User gets to the desktop.
+- **Intune pre-calculates applications and policies** - User gets to the desktop.
 Remaining configuration is applied.

 ## Corporate identifiers for Windows